Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 **Cost:** **:rsc-a: Action**{ .rsc }

-You take the **Ready** action to wait for a particular circumstance before you act.
+You take the **Ready**{ .rsc } action to wait for a particular circumstance before you act.
 To do so, you take this action on your turn, which lets you act by taking a **:rsc-r: Reaction**{ .rsc } before the start of your next turn.

 First, you decide what perceivable circumstance will trigger your Reaction.
 Then, you choose the action you will take in response to that trigger, or you choose to move up to your Speed in response to it.
 Examples include "If the cultist steps on the trapdoor, I'll pull the lever that opens it," and "If the zombie steps next to me, I move away."